 If you are a victim of domestic or sexual assault contact the police (911) immediately.

-Domestic and sexual violence is a tragic experience that causes extreme stress, confusion and a variety of emotions.
 Please know that you’re not alone.
-SCC’s Counseling faculty are available to provide support during this difficult time.
-Call (480) 423-6524 or email firstname.lastname@example.org to schedule an appointment.
+SCC’s Counseling faculty are available to provide community resources during this difficult time.
+Call (480) 423-6524 or email email@example.com to schedule an appointment.

 If you would like assistance reporting the crime or obtaining an order of protection, reach out to SCC’s Police Department at (480) 423-6175 for guidance.

 Domestic Violence: What you should know

 The Centers for Disease Control and Prevention reports:

 - In 2017, more than 19,000 people were victims of homicide and more than 1.7 million were treated in hospital emergency departments for an assault-related injury